vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ![NSX Advanced Load Balancing capabilities for VMware Tanzu](./img/tko-on-vsphere-with-tanzu/tko-vwt11.png)

-For more information about the NSX Advanced Load Balancer ingress controller, please see the [official documentation](https://avinetworks.com/docs/ako/1.5/avi-kubernetes-operator/).
+For more information about the NSX Advanced Load Balancer ingress controller, see the [Avi Kubernetes Operator documentation](https://avinetworks.com/docs/ako/1.5/avi-kubernetes-operator/).

 [Tanzu Service Mesh](https://tanzu.vmware.com/service-mesh), which is a SaaS offering for modern applications running across multi-cluster, multi-clouds, also offers an Ingress controller based on [Istio](https://istio.io/).